dearteno/gcp-landing-zone/README.md

-# GCP Landing Zone with Terragrunt
+# GCP Landing Zone with Terragrunt and OpenTofu

-This project provides a comprehensive Google Cloud Platform (GCP) landing zone using Terragrunt for infrastructure as code.
+This project provides a comprehensive Google Cloud Platform (GCP) landing zone using Terragrunt and OpenTofu for infrastructure as code.
 It deploys a complete enterprise-ready infrastructure including VPC networking, GKE clusters, load balancers, and Gateway API configurations across multiple environments.

+## 🔓 Why OpenTofu?

+This project uses OpenTofu instead of Terraform for the following benefits:

+- **Open Source**: Truly open-source fork of Terraform, ensuring long-term sustainability
+- **Community Driven**: Governed by the Linux Foundation with transparent development
+- **License Freedom**: MPL 2.0 license without the restrictions of HashiCorp's BSL
+- **Compatibility**: Drop-in replacement for Terraform with full compatibility
+- **Innovation**: Faster feature development and community contributions
+- **Vendor Neutral**: No single vendor control over the project direction

 ## 🏗️ Infrastructure Components